SymfonyCasts/30-days-last/sfcasts/data-tables.md

-# Data Tables
+# Data Tables with Turbo Frames

-Coming soon...

-So our data tables setup is working.
-It's almost awesome.
+Our data tables-like setup is working.
+And it's *almost* awesome.
 What I don't love is how it jumps around.
-Every time we click a link, it's... jumping back to the top of the page.
-And that's because Turbo is making a full page reload, and whenever Turbo makes a full page reload, it scrolls to the top of the page, because that's usually what we want.
-But not in this case.
-I really want our data table to almost work like a little application, where it just changes right here without moving the screen around.
-A really great way to do this is just to surround this entire table area with a Turbo frame.
-So check this out.
-In homepage.html.twig, let's find the table.
-Here we go.
-So this div right here really represents the entire table.
-So above the div, we're going to say Turbo-frame ID equals voyage-list.
-Then I will indent this div.
-And then also these pagination links down here.
-We also want those to be inside of the Turbo frame as well, so that when we click on them, it moves the... it advances the frame.
-All right, let's try this out.
-I'll clear my search.
-And oh, beautiful.
-Look at that.
-Everything moving within the frame.
+Every time we click a link, it jumps back to the top of the page.
+Boo.

+That's because Turbo is reloading the full page.
+And when it does that, it scrolls to the top... because that's usually what we want!
+But not this time.
+I want our data table to work like a little application: where the content changes without moving the screen around.

+## Turbo 8 Morphing?

+There are two great ways to solve this.
+In Turbo 8 - which is *not* released yet, it's Beta 1 at the time of recording this - there's a new feature called page refreshes that leverages morphing.
+Without nerding out too much - and I want to - when navigating to the same page - like our search form, column sorting and pagination links *all* do - we can tell Turbo to only update the content on the page that *changed*... *and* to preserve the scroll position.
+So, keep an eye out for that.

+## Adding a Turbo Frame

+The second way - which works fantastically today - is to surround this entire table area with a `<turbo-frame>`.
+In `homepage.html.twig`, find the `table`.
+Here it is: this `div` represents the entire table.
+Above the `div`, add `<turbo-frame id="voyage-list">`.
+Indent this `div`... and also these pagination
+links: we also want those to be inside the Turbo frame so that when we click on them, they advance the frame & update.

+Let's try this.
+Clear the search.
+And oh... beautiful.
+Look at that!
+Everything moves *within* the frame.
 Try pagination.
-Beautiful.
-The reason this works is that all of our links are going back to the homepage and the homepage, of course, has this frame.
-Now, just remember, now that we have this inside of a Turbo frame, if we had any links inside of here, they might stop working.
-So again, the way to fix that is on those links to add data-Turbo-frame equals top.
-Or if you want to be a little bit more conservative, you can go up to the new Turbo frame we added and add target equals underscore top.
-And then if you do that, you just need to go down to your sorting links and your pagination links and add data-Turbo-frame equals voyage-list right there, so that those do target the frame.
-But I will remove those because we do not have that problem in this case.
-So at this point, the pagination links, the sorting links, all working perfectly.
-But watch this.
-When I search here, the search is still a full page reload.
-And that makes sense.
-I didn't put that inside of the Turbo frame.
+That too!
+All of our links point *back* to the homepage... and the homepage, of course, *has* this frame.

+But remember: now that this table lives inside of a Turbo frame, if we have any links inside, they will stop working.
+Again, to fix that, on each link, add `data-turbo-frame="top"`.
+Or to be more conservative, go up to the `<turbo-frame>` we added and add `target="_top"`.
+If you do that, you'll also need to find the sorting and pagination links that *should* navigate the frame and add `data-turbo-frame="voyage-list"`.

+But I'll remove those... because we don't have any links in the table.

+## Targeting the Search on the Form

+At this point, the pagination links and sorting links: they all work perfectly!
+But... the search?
+The search is still a full page reload.
+That makes sense!
+I didn't put that inside the frame.
 Why?
-Because it wouldn't have fixed our problem.
-Because when we type into it, it still would have reloaded the form, which still would have reset my cursor position every time I type.
-So I don't want my form to reload.
-I want it to just stay on the page statically.
-But when my form submits, I do want to trigger the table to navigate.
-And we can do that.
-Up here on the form element that we submit, add data-Turbo-frame equals voyage-list.
-This is a really powerful concept.
-Even though this isn't inside of that Turbo frame, we can still target that Turbo frame to navigate it.
-So now when we refresh, watch this.
-Beautiful.
-It navigates and it's no longer taking away my control because that's not being reloaded.
-So I love this.
+Because, if we had, when we typed and the frame reloaded, it would have *also* reloaded the search box... which would *still* reset my cursor position each time.
+So we *don't* want the form to reload.

+Can we... *keep* this outside of the frame but make it only *update* the frame when the form submits?
+We can!
+Up on the `form` element that submits, add `data-turbo-frame="voyage-list"`.

+Isn't that cool?
+Even though this doesn't live in that frame, we can still *target* our navigation on it.
+Now when we refresh: watch.
+It's perfect!
+The table loads, but I *keep* my input focus.
 This is gorgeous.

+## Adding a Loading Screen

-And now we have time to make things extra fancy.
-So what about adding some sort of a loading indicator as we're navigating between pages?
-Well, to make this super obvious, let's go to our controller and add a sleep for one second.
-So now you can see it's really not very responsive.
-It's slow, but we're also not even getting any user feedback that it's doing anything.
-So how can we add some sort of loading indication?
+And now we have time to make things extra fancy!
+What about a loading indicator on the table while we're it's navigating?
+To make this super obvious, go to our controller and add a `sleep()` for one second.

+Now... it's *slow*... and when we click or search, we're not even getting any feedback that the site is *doing* anything.

+So how *can* we add some sort of loading indicator?
 This is a spot where Turbo has our back.
-So here's the Turbo frame element, and I want you to watch the attributes at the end when I navigate.
-Boom.
-See that?
-There was an area-busy equals true that Turbo adds while it's navigating.
-That is there for accessibility, but it's also something that we can leverage very easily with Tailwind to add some loading indicator.
-So over on that Turbo frame element, here we go.
-Say class equals, and here we can say area-busy colon opacity 50.
-So what's happening here is this is a special thing that says only if this element has an area-busy attribute should we apply the opacity 50.
-So we can also do another one, area-busy colon, and let's say blur-sm.
-That's going to blur the background.
-That's really cool.
-And I'll also say transition all to transition the opacity and the blur so it's not too abrupt.
-Abrupt.
-All right.
-So I'll refresh that and watch.
-Oh, beautiful transitions just by adding a couple of classes.
-Now, as beautiful as that is, it's a little slow.
-So in main controller, let's remove our sleep.
-Now, at this point, there's only one big, gigantic, horrible problem, and that is that when we search or when we sort or when we paginate, there is nothing happening up here on the URL.
-This is just static.
-So if I just go to the page like this, the URL is never changing.
-And that's the default behavior of Turbo frames.
+So here's the `<turbo-frame>` element.
+Watch the attributes at the end when I navigate.
+Did you see that?
+Turbo added an `aria-busy="true"` attribute while it's loading.
+That's there for accessibility, but it's also something that we can leverage withing Tailwind!

+Over on that `<turbo-frame>` element, here it is, say `class=""` with `aria-busy:opacity-50`.

+This special syntax says that, *if* this element has an `aria-busy` attribute, apply the `opacity-50`.
+Add one more `aria-busy:` with `blur-sm`.

+That'll blur the background at bit.
+Finally, for extra points, add `transition-all` so that the opacity and blur changes *transition* and aren't too abrupt.

+Refresh that and watch.
+Oh, that's lovely!
+And all happened thanks to 3 CSS classes.
+And, though I love watching that, in `MainController`, remove the sleep.

+## Advancing the Frame

+Is this mission accomplished? *Nearly*.
+There's on gigantic, horrible problem... with a simple solution.
+When we search or sort or paginate, the URL doesn't change.
+That's the default behavior of Turbo frames: when they navigate, they don't update the URL.
+However, we *can* tell Turbo that we *want* this.
+To do that, on the Turbo Frame, add `data-turbo-action="advance"`.

+Advance means that it will update the URL *and* advance the browser history so that if we hit the "Back" button, it'll go the the previous URL.
+You can also use `replace` to change the URL, but *without* adding to the history.

+Watch: this time when we search... the URL updates!
+And as we navigate to page two or three... it updates... and we can hit back, back, and forward, forward.

-When they navigate, they don't update the URL.
-However, we can tell Turbo that we do want to update the URL.
-To do that on the Turbo frame, we're going to add data-turbo-action equals advance.
-So what advance means is do update the URL and update it in such a way that if we hit the back button later, it will go to the previous search.
-So watch this.
-This time if I do AU, great, that works.
-I can clear that out.
-Let's go to page two, page three.
-Now, if I go back, you can see it goes back to page two, back to page one, exactly how we want.
-And now this is a truly sweet data tables setup, entirely written with no JavaScript inside of Twig and Symphony.
-Really, the last problem here is this 30 results.
-So notice as we search, that never changes.
-It's just stuck on whatever was there when the original page loaded.
-That's because this lives outside of our Turbo frame.
-The easiest way to fix that would be just to move this into the Turbo frame.
-But I don't really want it there.
+We now have a truly *fantastic* data tables setup... entirely written without any custom JavaScript inside of Twig and Symfony.

+The final little problem is this "30 results".
+As we search, that never changes: it's stuck on whatever number was there when the original page loaded.
+That's because this lives *outside* of the Turbo frame.
+The easiest fix would be to move this *into* the Turbo frame... but I don't want it there!
 I want it visually up here.

-So we're going to leave that for now.
-But that's something that can be fixed by Turbo streams, a topic we'll talk about in a few days.
+We're going to leave that for now.
+But we'll fix in in a few days with Turbo Streams,

-And we will eventually get that updating.
-Alright, next tomorrow, we're going to dive into a brand new feature of browsers in general called view transitions.
-These allow smooth visual transitions that we can apply to any navigation or content change of any kind.
-It's super sweet.
+Tomorrow, we're going to dive into a brand new feature browser feature!
+It's called view transitions, and it'll let us apply visual transitions to a navigation of any kind.